AllenSWDB/allenswdb.github.io/databook/glossary.md

   activity.

 Bipolar cell
-  A subset of VIP cell with a bipolar dendritic arbor.
-See {term}`Vip cell`.
+  A subset of VIP neurons with a bipolar dendritic arbor.
+See {term}`VIP cell`.

 BCI
 Brain Computer Interface